JediJeremy/libuavesp/README.md

   uav_node.serial_add( new SerialTransport(new HardwareSerialPort(Serial), true, serial_oob) );
 ```

-Note the owner flag set to 'true' which means we expect the port to be auto-destroyed when the transport is.
+Note the owner flag set to 'true' which means we expect the port to be auto-destroyed when the transport goes.
-(we transfer ownership)

 One of the simplest serial interfaces is the loopback interface, used for debugging.
 ```C++